 Why it might not be right for you

-- You do not have to travel to a unit to dialyse.
-You will still have to come into hospital every six to eight weeks for clinic appointments.
+- You do not have to travel to dialyse.
+You will still have to come to hospital periodically for reviews by your consultant and / or other healthcare professionals.

-- In a dialysis unit you will dialyse three times a week for between three and a half and five hours.
+- In a dialysis centre you will dialyse three times a week for between four and five hours.
 At home you have the freedom to dialyse more often and/or for longer if you wish.
 Dialysing for longer usually means that you will feel better and it reduces the risk of developing other medical conditions.

 - You may be able to dialyse overnight instead of during the day.

-- You have access to telephone support if there are any problems with your dialysis.
+- You have access to telephone support if there are any queries with your dialysis or your equipment.